leanderednael/notes/ai/biology.md

 \end{align*}
 $$

-- The prior contributes to the estimation through pseudo- observations
+- The prior contributes to the estimation through pseudo- observations -> faster convergence with a better prior!
 - If few observations are available, then the prior plays an important role
 - If many observations are available, then the pseudocounts play a negligible role

-With uniform prior, ML = MAP.
+With uniform prior that has the least possible information, ML = MAP.

 $$\theta_i = \frac{n_i + a - 1}{N + A - K}$$